jsoniary-team/content/Advertisements/laravel_news.md

 Jsoniary replaces Postman & Swagger from your development toolkit.
 We are focused on being super easy to test, document and collaborate on APIs.
 Here's what you get and what you can do:

 - Desktop Client
-- Supports REST, SOAP, GraphQL & Neo4j requests
+- Test REST, SOAP, GraphQL & Neo4j requests
 - Auto-generate your API's Documentation
 - Host your API docs directly from Jsoniary
 - Smart API Editor